epfl-theos/koopmans/docs/index.rst

    a package for performing and automating Koopmans functional calculations

-.. note:: Online school
-   We will be holding an online virtual tutorial titled
+.. note:: We will be holding an online virtual tutorial

    **Advanced Quantum ESPRESSO tutorial: Hubbard and Koopmans functionals from linear response**